rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 - Got access to the unsuccessful applications internal awards.
 Now added affiliations.
 - Got access to Helpers programme placements.
 Now added.
 - Note I've not added the data of who I've spoken with in these interviews, to keep them anonymous.

+### 2025-11-13
+- Map shared with TOSI team.
+- Available at https://kumu.io/cassgvp/tosi-internal (private kumu project)
+- Note the code is also generating a deidentified dataset for kumu, but I've not reviewed or tested this.

+### 2025-11-18
+- User `gabrielp` (Gabriel Pelletier) has been added to the kumu map as a contributor.
+- Either Gabriel or myself will need to have a paid account to add him as a manager on the map.